Environments

 How We Work

-In every project we consider who we are designing for, what interactions should take place (between people, objects, technology, and space), how the experience we are designing can be realized, and why the world needs what we’re making.
-Therefore, when designing environments you often design both the physical characteristics (e.g. layout, lighting, furniture, color, interfaces, branding, artifacts) and digital interactions (e.g. sensors, AI, apps, computer vision, physical computing, augmented reality) to foster particular experiences.
-Examples of the types of environments we explore in the School of Design include retail experiences, interactive exhibits, “smart” device interactions, new kinds of mixed reality experiences, intelligent environments, social systems, and experimental speculative projects.
+In every project you’ll consider who you are designing for, what interactions should take place (between people, objects, technology, and space), how the experience you are designing can be realized, and why the world needs what you’re making.
+When designing environments, you’ll often design both the physical characteristics (layout, lighting, furniture, color, interfaces, branding, artifacts) and digital interactions (sensors, AI, apps, computer vision, physical computing, augmented reality) to create particular experiences.

 Our History

-Over a decade ago, the School of Design recognized that increasingly, we live in hybrid times and designing for our experiences is an ever-broadening field.
-Therefore the Environments track was launched in 2014 to expand the School’s work in design into areas that are not always covered by Communications and Products.
-Since that time, the physical and digital have continued to blend even further with smart spaces, internet of things, mixed reality, sensor networks, big data, artificial intelligence, smart cities, and mixed reality interfaces.
+Since that time, the physical and digital have continued to blend even further with smart spaces, internet applications, sensor networks, big data, artificial intelligence, smart cities, and mixed reality interfaces.
 The history of the Environments field is only now starting to be written.

 Our Alumni

-Students who studied in the Environments track are now designing physical, digital, and hybrid experiences, new services, exhibits, and exploring the boundaries of new technologies.
-They are entrepreneurial (both in starting their own businesses and seeking out opportunities) and embrace ambiguity; feeling confident in their ability to adapt to change, take on daunting challenges, and learn new skills.
-Graduates are designing interactions and experiences at Apple, Google, AJQA, Capital One, Adobe and Duolingo, among others.
-Environments students have interned with companies and organizations that include Apple, Google, NASA, Microsoft, Samsung, LinkedIn, Facebook, Dubberly Design Office, Deeplocal, frog design, odopod design, and Blast Motion, among others.
+Environments track alumni are designing physical, digital, and hybrid experiences, new services, and exhibits, and exploring the boundaries of new technologies.
+They are entrepreneurial — both in launching their own businesses and seeking out opportunities — and embrace ambiguity.
+They are confident in their ability to adapt to change, take on daunting challenges, and learn new skills.

 Electives